ArtemKhadris/binary_class_test_task/README.md

 - Model is in /pt_models/model.pth

 ### Yolo model
 For third model will be used an YoloV8 model for classification images.
-The premade model is yolov8m-cls.pt (its medium size model)
+The premade model is yolov8m-cls.pt (its medium size model).
 - Graphs:
 ![results](https://github.com/ArtemKhadris/binary_class_test_task/assets/106828028/17f8fba7-3893-4363-afba-a91f3de9595c)